OnurAydindag/OnurAydindag/README.md

 # 👋 Hi, I'm Onur Aydındağ

-I'm a Data Analyst with a technical background, focused on turning data into actionable business insights.
+I'm a Data Analyst focused on turning data into actionable business insights.

 ## 🔍 What I Do
 - Analyze data using SQL, Python, and Excel